 Some of the links in the post below are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I believe will add value to my readers.

-If I would have known that last Mother's Day would have been our last, I would have made it more memorable!
+If I would have known that I spend Mother's Day without my mom, I would have made it more memorable last year!

 - My Beautiful Mother… battling Endometrial Cancer